-Gaada is a not-for-profit Community Interest Company led by artists Amy Gear + Daniel Clark from their shared studio in West Burra Isle.
-We develop + deliver bespoke creative projects within the Shetland Isles, and offer our services to a wide audience including individuals, community groups, public halls, schools, museums, haas, and galleries.
+Gaada is led by artists Amy Gear + Daniel Clark from their shared studio in West Burra Isle.
+We initiate contemporary creative projects within the Shetland Isles, and offer our services to a wide audience including individuals, community groups, public halls, schools, museums, haas, and galleries.

 If you have an idea, query or suggestion, get in touch or follow Gaada’s social media ⬀

 Da Auld Methodist Kirk